Assessment of Program Learning Outcomes

 9. Five-Year Assessment Plan: An updated plan that describes when each PLO will be assessed and reported within the five-year cycle.

-We are using Program Assessment Microsoft Teams site for the submissions of the annual program assessment reports for undergraduate and graduate programs.
+We are using Program Assessment Microsoft Teams site for the submissions of the annual program assessment reports for undergraduate and graduate programs (The latest version is 1.3.3).
 If you are an assessment representative for your program, and you do not have automatic access to the team site, please contact the Assessment Coordinator.

 Additional materials and recordings of previous program assessment workshops could be found in our learning management system – Canvas: Program Assessment at UWSP and Assessment Training Course